davepinch/pinchy.cc/content/streams/message-to-future-models/a-language-models-response-to-message-to-future-models.md

 ---
-title: "A Language Model’s Response to “Message to Future Models”" response from ChatGPT on June 27, 2025 of: message from ChatGPT to future AIs
+title: "A Language Model’s Response to “Message to Future Models”" response from ChatGPT on June 27, 2025 of: Message to Future Language Models
 url: /a-language-models-response-to-message-to-future-models/
 when: 2025-06-27
 ---